Buy Nothing Day FAQ

 Buy Nothing Day (November 30th 2013 UK), is a simple idea, which challenges consumer culture by asking us to switch off from shopping for a day.
 Its a global stand off from consumerism - celebrated as a holiday by some and street party for others!
 Anyone can take part provided they spend a day without spending!

 Buy Nothing Day, isn’t anti-Christmas, or anti-independent local shops, (see below), and those who choose to take part are not scrooges.

 Where did Buy Nothing Day come from?

 Buy Nothing Day was started by Adbusters in the early 90's and has grown into an international event celebrated all over the world.

 It’s not shopping in itself that’s so harmful, it’s what we buy.
 The rich western countries - only 20% of the world population are consuming over 80% of the earth’s natural resources, causing a disproportionate level of environmental damage and unfair distribution of wealth.
 As consumers, we should question the products we buy and the companies who produce them.

 The idea is to make people stop and think about what and how much they buy effects the environment and developing countries.
 Increasingly large companies use labour in developing countries to produce goods because its cheap and there aren’t the systems to protect workers like there are in the west.

-I’m a corner shop, café owner, local grocer etc… Why should I support this?
+I’m a local independent shop - why should I support this?

 What about the environment?